 It is not just the fear of loss which can drive poor investment decisions.
 The “fear of missing out” can also cause people to make over-allocations to “hot” investments.
 Driven by our innate “herd mentality”, individuals have a tendency to mimic the actions of a larger group – even if such choices are potentially irrational and would not necessarily be the choice most people would make individually.
 In the financial world, this often arises during times of asset bubbles - periods when particular sectors grow rapidly and attract significant investment.
 During these periods (such as the technology stock boom of the 1990s), investors are lured into making over-allocations to opportunities, reassured by the fact that others are doing the same thing and are making strong returns.
 These emotion-driven decisions can lead to disastrous results when the inevitable market corrections eventually arise.

 Six Park provides a disciplined platform for investors to stay the course with their investment strategies and not be swayed by emotions and/or market sentiment.
-Guided by the deep expertise and experience of our Advisory Board, we offer investors globally diversified portfolios which are tailored to their risk tolerances and investment horizons.
-While this approach naturally cannot guarantee that you will outperform other "lucky scores" you might otherwise make from time to time, it will help you avoid the pitfalls of emotion-driven decisions whilst providing the most rational and prudent approach to reaching your longer term investment goals.
+Guided by the deep expertise and experience of our Investment Advisory Committee, we offer investors globally diversified portfolios which are tailored to their personal goals, risk tolerances and investment horizons.
+While this approach naturally cannot guarantee that you will outperform other “lucky scores” you might otherwise make from time to time, it will help you avoid the pitfalls of emotional driven decisions whilst providing the most rational and prudent approach to reaching your longer term desired investment goals.

 (7) First demonstrated in Kahneman, D. and Tversky, A. "Choices, Values, and Frames" 1984